Crop Classification and Monitoring

-Crops vary in terms of the size of the components of their canopies (leaves, stems, stalks and fruit).
+Crops vary in terms of the shape and size of their canopy components (leaves, stems, stalks and fruit).
 The total above-ground-biomass also differs among crops.
-At peak growth, for example, corn can have more than four times the weight of wet biomass (kg/m2) compared with soybeans.
+At peak growth, for example, corn can have more than four times the weight of wet biomass (kg/m2) compared with that of soybeans.

-As well over time, crop cover changes with minimal biomass right after emergence and peak biomass accumulations typically occurring prior to senescence.
+Over time, crop cover changes with minimal biomass right after emergence; peak biomass accumulation typically occurs prior to senescence.

-The use of SAR images taken at different microwave frequencies is very beneficial for increasing crop classification accuracy and tracking crop development.
+SAR images taken at different microwave frequencies can be very beneficial for increasing crop classification accuracy and tracking crop development.
 Longer wavelengths, like L-Band (~25 cm), penetrate deeper into canopies and tend to increase radar scattering as they interact with more canopy components.
 In some cases, these longer wavelengths will also reach the soil, such that part of the backscatter can be attributed to it.
 Higher X-Band frequencies (~3cm wavelength) will predominantly scatter in the very top of the crop canopy.

-Because canopies vary from field to field, and over the growing season, integrating [[??]]
-SARs with different frequencies provides the best [[??]] solution for crop identification and monitoring.
+Because canopies vary from field to field, and over the growing season, integrating SAR observations at different radar wavelengths can significantly improve crop identification and monitoring.
 The SAR image animation is capturing differences in backscatter from a variety of crop canopies.
 This example is from an Agriculture and Agri-Food Canada test site in Manitoba (Canada) where the main crops are wheat, soybeans, canola and corn.
-Note how the VH intensity differs from X-Band, C-Band and L-Band and how this can render unique information on crops.
+Note how the VH intensity differs from X-Band, C-Band and L-Band and how this can render unique crop information.
 Multi-frequency imagery can provide excellent separation among crop types.

 Wet soils in fields of flowering canola